Kushaalkumar-pothula/FLARE/README.md

 # FLARE
-FLARE is an astrophysical code written in python to generate a synthetic catalog of 100,000 Fast Radio Bursts (FRBs).
+FLARE is an astrophysical code written in Python to generate a synthetic catalog of 100,000 Fast Radio Bursts (FRBs).
 It employs a Monte-Carlo algorithm to generate synthetic FRBs.

+FLARE runs Python scripts in parallel, which results in a fast execution of the code.
 ## Installation
 To install FLARE on a computer, run the following commands in your terminal:
 ```bash